MarechJ/py3_imap_utf7/README.md

 Although control characters are usually rejected by IMAP servers.

-*I will add some unittests when I find the time, finish the porting properly and maybe switch to an in-memory implementations for better performance*
+*I will add some unittests when I find the time, finish the porting properly and maybe switch to an in-place implementation for better performance*